mbahArip/kemono-api/README.md

 # Kemono API

-Public API to search or check creators page on `kemono.su` / `coomer.su`.
+Public API to search or check creators page on `kemono.su`.

 UPDATE NOVEMBER 2023:
-So Kemono provided their own API, you can check it here: `https://kemono.su/api/schema` / `https://coomer.su/api/schema`.
+So Kemono provided their own API, you can check it here: `https://kemono.su/api/schema`.
 But the creators data are the txt JSON file, and there is no search or pagination.
 If you **want to search or check creators**, you can use this API.
 But if you want to check the posts and other things, you can use their API.